sav-che/TL-2/Authors/Doelz, Bruno {std. Dölz}.md

-> [!cite] BHL link: this entry starts at [page 22](https://www.biodiversitylibrary.org/item/103835#page/32/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 22](https://www.biodiversitylibrary.org/page/33260010) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Doelz, Bruno (1906-1945), German lawyer and specialist for Cactaceae, born 4 Feb 1906 at Berlin-Tempelhof, editor of Jahrb. deut.
 Kakteenges.
-(1936-1944) and Kakteenkunde II (1939-1943), fifth and last president of the Deutsche Kakteengesellschaft (1941-1945), died 29 Apr 1945 at Berlin-Wannsee. (*Dölz*).
+(1936-1944) and Kakteenkunde II (1939-1943), fifth and last president of the Deutsche Kakteengesellschaft (1941-1945), died 29 Apr 1945 at Berlin-Wannsee.
+**Abbreviated name**: *Dölz*

 #### Herbarium and types